zurdofio/oai/docs/DEPLOY_SA5G_VM_COTSUE.md

 ## 1. Description

 This tutorial shows how to use OAI 5g Core network in standalone deployment with commercial gNB and COTS UE.
-The tutorial and testbed was made by [Opensource5g group](http://www.opensource5g.org) located in BUPT, Beijing.
+The tutorial and testbed was made by [OpenXG group](http://www.opensource5g.org) located in BUPT, Beijing.

 - The core network is deployed in two Virtual Machines
 - The commercial gNB used for this tutorial is Amarisoft
 - The COTS UE used for this tutorial is Xiaomi K30i
 - [Openair-spgwu-tiny](https://github.com/OPENAIRINTERFACE/openair-spgwu-tiny/tree/gtp_extension_header) is choosen as the UPF for this tutorial
+- Subscriber database is running as a process inside 5G CCP-VM

 ## 2. Pre-requisites